dandean/phantomjs-function-bind-polyfill/README.md

-# Spec-compliant `Function.prototype.bind` polyfill for for PhantomJS
+# Spec-compliant `Function.prototype.bind` polyfill for PhantomJS

 The Mozilla `Function.prototype.bind` polyfill results in a failure during Babel's `_classCallCheck` with this message: